On this page you will find important information for Learners and what to expect prior to, and during, a rotation or placement.

-- Please identify yourself as a student/resident on your first day.
+- On your first day, identify yourself as a student/resident.
 You will be screened at this time and will need to sign in – there is a binder in the screening area.
-After you get your ID badge, you will need to self-screen each day and after screening, tap in with your ID badge as well as when you leave the hospital each day.
+After you get your ID badge, you can use it to tap in and to exit the hospital.
+You will need to self-screen each day, using this link.

 South Lobby entrance

-- This is the only entrance for patients & visitors
+- This is the only entrance for patients and visitors

 - New onset cough or worsening chronic cough